Optimality Conditions for Multivariate Chebyshev Approximation: A Survey: Optimality conditions for multivariate Chebyshev approximation

 \subsubsection{Conditions for approximation by affine functions}

 Approximation by affine functions enjoys an elegant optimality condition based on signatures.
-This line was started by Collatz~\cite{Collatz1956}, recognized by many authors in spite of the difficulty of obtaining the original texts nowadays.
-The classification was further refined by~\cite{Brosowski1965}, and the final formulation is given by Rivlin and Shapiro~\cite[Remark page 697]{Rivlin1961} as a special case of their intersecting convex hull condition~\cite[Theorem 4]{Rivlin1961} (which presented in Section~\ref{ss:basis-function-conditions} below): with $\phi(x)=(1,x_1,\ldots,x_n)$, the affine function $\bp(x)=\phi(x)^T\ba$ is an optimal Chebyshev approximation of $f(x)$ if and only if the convex hull of $\ext^+(\bp-f)$ intersects the convex hull of $\ext^-(\bp-f)$, where $\ext^\pm(\bp-f)$ contain extreme points with positive and negative error respectively.
-This easily follows from the annihilating measure condition: suppose that the extreme point $x^-$ has a negative error and is in the convex hull of the extreme points $x^+_1,\ldots,x^+_k$ that have a positive error.
+This line was started by Collatz~\cite{Collatz1956}, recognized by many authors in spite of the difficulty of obtaining the original text nowadays.
+The characterization was further refined by~\cite{Brosowski1965}, and the final formulation is given by Rivlin and Shapiro~\cite[Remark page 697]{Rivlin1961} as a special case of their intersecting convex hull condition~\cite[Theorem 4]{Rivlin1961} (which is presented in Section~\ref{ss:basis-function-conditions} below): with $\phi(x)=(1,x_1,\ldots,x_n)$, the affine function $\bp(x)=\phi(x)^T\ba$ is an optimal Chebyshev approximation of $f(x)$ if and only if the convex hull of $\ext^+(\bp-f)$ intersects the convex hull of $\ext^-(\bp-f)$, where $\ext^\pm(\bp-f)$ contain extremal points with positive and negative error respectively.
+This easily follows from the annihilating measure condition: suppose that the extremal point $x^-$ has a negative error and is in the convex hull of the extremal points $x^+_1,\ldots,x^+_k$ that have a positive error.
 Then for an arbitrary affine function $p(x)$ we have $p(x^-)=p(\sum \lambda_ix_i)$, where $\sum\lambda_i=1$ and we can suppose $\lambda_i>0$ (otherwise $x_i$ can be removed from the sum).
 Hence $p(x^-)=\sum\lambda_ip( x_i)$.
-So we can define the annihilating measure by $\mu(f)=\sum\lambda_if( x_i)-f(x^-)$. \begin{example}[Application to Example~\ref{ex:example-1}] In the signature $\Sigma(\bp-f)=(\Sp^{{m-1}}\!\times\!\{1\})\cup\{(0,-1)\}$ we see immediately that the extreme point $0$ with negative error is inside the convex hull $\Sp^{{m-1}}$, the convex hull of the extreme points with positive error, hence validating the condition. \end{example}
+So we can define the annihilating measure by $\mu(f)=\sum\lambda_if( x_i)-f(x^-)$. \begin{example}[Application to Example~\ref{ex:example-1}] In the signature $\Sigma(\bp-f)=(\Sp^{{m-1}}\!\times\!\{1\})\cup\{(0,-1)\}$ we see immediately that the extremal point $0$ with negative error is inside the convex hull $\Sp^{{m-1}}$, the convex hull of the extremal points with positive error, hence validating the condition. \end{example}

 Note that for univariate approximation by affine functions, the above condition $\ext^-(\bp-f)\cap\ext^+(\bp-f)\neq \emptyset$ is exactly the alternation condition of the equioscillation theorem.
 Rivlin and Shapiro~\cite[Problem 4 page 697]{Rivlin1961} deduce from this condition an elegant formal solution to the Chebyshev approximation problem that consists in finding the best affine approximation of $f(x)=\sum_{i=1}^m x_i^2$ on an arbitrary compact convex set $X\subseteq\R^m$.
 To this end, one needs only the minimal radius sphere circumscribing $X$, say with center $c\in\R^m$ and radius $r>0$.
 Then the best affine Chebyshev approximation is